ebi-ait/hca-ebi-wrangler-central/docs/tools/handy_snippets.md

    ```
    python3 move_data_from_insdc.py -s <study/project accession> -o s3://hca-util-upload-area/<upload_area_id> -t <number_of_threads>
    ```
 1. Enjoy while your data gets loaded into the s3 area!
+If you are running into some errors, the default database accession is the SRA, so try the corresponding SRA accession as an input to the script.

 ### Notes